 Before you start with your LinkedIn advertising campaign, it’s essential to lay a strong foundation for your company.
 To do so, create a free company page for your SaaS business.
 This will establish your brand on LinkedIn and is required for specific ad formats.

 LinkedIn ad formats are something you should familiarize yourself with—it’s how you’ll reach your audience.
-There are three different forms they can take:
+There are three different forms they can take (Each of these will help you achieve different goals):

 - Sponsored Content